Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Differential reproduction of different chemical compositional states

-\subsection{Differential reproduction of different chemical compositional states}
+\section{Differential reproduction of different chemical compositional states}

-Finally, we investigate situations where the dilution rates depend on the chemical composition, and the system has different growth rates between the two states.
-As noted in the introduction, this is, in fact, a crucial property necessary for a population of compartmentalized chemical reaction systems to undergo Darwinian evolution (see Fig.\,\ref{fig:schem_diff_repro}).
+We investigate situations where the dilution rates depend on the chemical composition, and the system has different growth rates between the two states.
+As noted in the introduction, this is, in fact, a crucial property necessary for a population of compartmentalized chemical reaction systems to undergo Darwinian evolution.

 In such a case, the dilution rate $\hat\phi\big(t, \bm{x}(t)\big)$ is given by

 such that